 7. Workplace Harassment

 Unfortunately, despite what a nurse’s job is, they may face workplace harassment.
 These arise on many occasions.
 Some perpetrators are doctors, while some are patients.
 Harassment can be sexual or bullying.
-A nurse may get cornered, groped, or even feel uncomfortable with lewd comments.
+A nurse may get cornered, groped, or even uncomfortable with lewd comments.
 Bullying includes pulling ranks on a nurse and expecting them to comply.
 It also includes taking credit for their work and dismissing any suggestions they have.
 Patients may bully nurses by not allowing them to do their job and resorting to slurs and violence.
 Workplace harassment is a severe cause for concern.
 For many nurses, it is a reason to quit their jobs.
-While for many, it drives them into a hard place to deal with an unprofessional environment.
+For many, it drives them into a hard place to deal with an unprofessional environment.
 It is also not easy to prove cases of Harassment as hospitals ask for evidence.
 The court cases can get daunting and even financially exhausting.

 8. Not Enough Breaks

 If nurses are working around the clock, they’ll get tired.
-In addition to getting tired, nurses may also not get enough time to sleep.
+In addition to getting tired, nurses may not get enough time to sleep.
 These factors may wear them down and push them to stop working.
-They may also not get enough to have their meals which can cause many severe health issues.
-On the hospital’s side, neglect in their health can cause a case of brutal mistreatment.
+They may also not get enough to have their meals, which can cause many severe health issues.
+On the hospital’s side, neglect of their health can cause a case of brutal mistreatment.
 Nurses need humane working conditions to do their job.
 While in emergencies, it’s understandable that nurses may need to push aside their needs; however, that shouldn’t be the case in chronic cases.

 Wrap Up